mirzafahad/mirzafahad.github.io/_posts/2025-04-14-multiple-realsense-camera-using-jetson-orin.md

 Once each camera ran in its own process, the problem became how do I get frames into the main process?
 Because the processes each have their own memory space.
 So how do you transfer data between two process who has no clue of other memory spaces?

 Here comes the pitfall of multiprocessing.
-Processes shares data through inter-process communication (IPC) mechanism.
-It serializes the data, makes a copy of that data and then send it over to the other process.
+Processes share data through an inter-process communication (IPC) mechanism.
+It serializes the data, makes a copy of that data, and then sends it over to the other process.
 The other process then de-serialize it before using.
-This caused massive memory copies and delay.
+This caused massive memory copies and delays.

 Let’s do the math: